youngcm2/laptop/README.md

 ## Security

+- Sensitive files are only scanned by default with `--include-sensitive` (dry run)
-- Sensitive files are only collected when explicitly requested with `--include-sensitive`
+- Files are only stored in the backup when explicitly requested with `--store-sensitive`
-- Optional AES-256-CBC encryption for sensitive data
+- Optional AES-256-CBC encryption for sensitive data with `--encrypt`
 - Encryption key is generated automatically and saved separately
 - Existing files are backed up before being overwritten during installation
 - File permissions are preserved during backup and restore